-It is important for the pupils to spend time tinkering with the LEGO® bricks in order to generate ideas.
+It is important for students to spend time tinkering with the LEGO[®] bricks in order to generate ideas.
 The goal of tinkering is to explore as many solutions as possible.
-You can use the tinkering examples that are provided at the end of this material for inspiration or as a means for getting started.
+You can use the tinkering examples at the end of these materials for inspiration, or as a means for getting started.

-The pupils can now take turns sharing their ideas within their groups.
+Students can now take turns sharing their ideas within their groups.
 Once all of the ideas have been shared, each group should select the best idea(s) to make.
-Be prepared to help facilitate this process, ensuring that the pupils choose an idea that is possible to make.
+Be prepared to help facilitate this process, ensuring that the students choose an idea that is possible to make.
 Encourage diversity, not all groups have to make the same thing.